Hereditary nonpolyposis colorectal cancer: Treatment

-Checkpoint blockade with anti-PD-1 therapy is now preferred first line therapy for advanced Microsatellite-Instability–High colorectal cancer.
+Checkpoint blockade with anti-PD-1 therapy is now the preferred first-line therapy for advanced Microsatellite-Instability–High colorectal cancer.

 Epidemiology

-Though the exact prevalence of Lynch syndrome-causing mutations in the general population remain unknown, recent studies estimate the prevalence to be 1 in 279 individuals, or 0.35%.
+Though the exact prevalence of Lynch syndrome-causing mutations in the general population remains unknown, recent studies estimate the prevalence to be 1 in 279 individuals, or 0.35%.
 Certain populations are known to have a higher prevalence of founder mutations, including, but not limited to, French Canadians, Icelanders, African Americans, and Ashkenazi Jews.
 Lynch syndrome-causing mutations are found in approximately 3% of all diagnosed colorectal cancers, and 1.8% of all diagnosed endometrial cancers.
 The average age of diagnosis of cancer in patients with this syndrome is 44 years old, as compared to 64 years old in people without the syndrome.

 Terminology

 Henry T. Lynch, Professor of Medicine at Creighton University Medical Center, characterized the syndrome in 1966.
 In his earlier work, he described the disease entity as "cancer family syndrome."
 The term "Lynch syndrome" was coined in 1984 by other authors; Lynch named the condition HNPCC in 1985.
-Since then the two terms have been used interchangeably, until later advances in the understanding of the genetics of the disease led to the term HNPCC falling out of favor.
+Since then the two terms have been used interchangeably until later advances in the understanding of the genetics of the disease led to the term HNPCC falling out of favor.

 Other sources reserve the term "Lynch syndrome" when there is a known DNA mismatch repair defect, and use the term "familial colorectal cancer type X" when the Amsterdam criteria are met but there is no known DNA mismatch repair defect.
 The putative "type X" families appear to have a lower overall incidence of cancer and lower risk for non-colorectal cancers than families with documented DNA mismatch repair deficiency.
 About 35% of people who meet Amsterdam criteria do not have a DNA-mismatch-repair gene mutation.

 Complicating matters is the presence of an alternative set of criteria, known as the "Bethesda Guidelines."